 In the 1950s in Germany, a radical new office layout known as Bürolandschaft or ‘office landscape’ was developed by Quickborner team of management consultants.
 The design consisted of furniture scattered in a large structurally undivided space.
-Although the layout was open plan, partitions and plants did create distinct areas and some level of privacy.
+Although the layout was open plan, office partitions and plants did create distinct areas and some level of privacy.

 Bürolandschaft was derived from organisational theory, which was based on a more complex rationale of ‘human relations’ than Taylorism.
 The Quickborner team recognized for the first time that there were a diverse number of types of office work, and they designed different layouts for different types of business.

 Structuralist Office (ca.1960-70s)

 Some designers began to reject the modernist model and looked to patterns of human associations and cultural forms such as the North African Kasbah.
 Architect Herman Herzberger developed a structuralist design that was influenced by the anthropologist Claude Levi-Strauss.

 Herzberger designed a Centraal Beheer insurance company project in Apeldoorn, Holland in 1974.
 The project was a kind of ‘workers village’ that was intended to make employees, ‘have the feeling of being part of a working community without being lost in the crowd’.
 The building was a concrete matrix arranged on a tartan grid.
 Small platforms were occupied by 8-10 people, who were encouraged to personalise them.